 Birmingham might not sound like a hot destination for tourism, but don’t let first impressions fool you.
-There is a lot of cool things you can to do in the city from shopping to nights out.
+We have some great apartments in Birmingham and there is a lot of cool things you can to do in the city, from shopping to nights out.
 Some of them won’t even cost you a penny!
 From art exhibitions to music concerts and museums, there is a whole array of free things to do in Birmingham.
 So when are you joining in the fun?

-Full List of Free Things to do in Birmingham
+Birmingham: Full List of Free Things to do

 - 1. Aston Hall Gardens

 - 3. Birmingham Cathedrals

 - 7. Custard Factory